-The solvency and capital adequacy standards are established under the Private Health Insurance Act 2007 (The Act), and are an integral component of the prudential reporting and management regime for registered health funds under the Act.
+The solvency and capital adequacy standards are established under the Private Health Insurance (Prudential Supervision) Act 2015 (The Act), and are an integral component of the prudential reporting and management regime for registered health funds under the Act.

-The purpose of the solvency standard, established for Division 140 of the Act, is to ensure as far as practicable that at any time the financial position of a health benefits fund conducted by a private health insurer is such that the private health insurer will be able to meet, out of the fund's assets, all liabilities that are referable to the fund, as those liabilities become due.
+The purpose of the solvency standard is to ensure as far as practicable that at any time the financial position of a health benefits fund conducted by a private health insurer is such that the private health insurer will be able to meet, out of the fund's assets, all liabilities that are referable to the fund, as those liabilities become due.
 This standard requires the Company to demonstrate that it will be able to meet the liabilities of its health benefits fund, allowing for adverse circumstances.
 A central pillar of a private health insurer's financial strength is that the assets of a health benefits fund are sufficiently liquid to meet its cash demands and unanticipated losses from its activities.

-The purpose of the capital adequacy standard, established for Division 143 of the Act is to ensure, as far as practicable, that there are sufficient assets in a health benefits fund conducted by a private health insurer to provide adequate capital for the conduct of the health benefits fund in accordance with the Act and in the interests of the policy holders of the fund.
+The purpose of the capital adequacy standard is to ensure, as far as practicable, that there are sufficient assets in a health benefits fund conducted by a private health insurer to provide adequate capital for the conduct of the health benefits fund in accordance with the Act and in the interests of the policy holders of the fund.
 This standard requires the private health insurer to demonstrate that the assets of its health benefits fund will be able to meet the liabilities of the fund after a 12 month period, allowing for the future business plans of the fund and adverse circumstances.